thecatthatflies/educational-proxy.github.io/README.md

-A sleek, terminal-styled web proxy powered by Ultraviolet.
+A sleek, terminal-styled web proxy powered by uv static.
 Features a minimalist interface with a retro-computing aesthetic.

-## Stack
-- Ultraviolet Proxy
-- Custom terminal-style UI
-- Service Worker implementation